 Can a humidifier replace proper watering?

 No. Humidity helps the air around the plant, but roots still need the right watering routine.
+A humidifier helps the air, but it will not fix soggy compost, so avoid the most common indoor plant watering mistakes at the same time.

 Final Thoughts on the Best Smart Humidifiers for Indoor Plants